-- (2) CO_2/O_2 monitor and alarm shall be maintained in working condition. - (3) Carbon dioxide is heavier than air, so forced ventilation shall be maintained in the storage room. - 3-503.6 Testing for Water Circulation and Quality - (A) WATER QUALITY TESTING DEVICES (WQTDs) for the measurement of disinfectant residual, PH, alkalinity, CYA (if used), and temperature, at a minimum, shall be available on site. - (B) WQTDs utilizing reagents shall be checked for expiration at every use and the date recorded. - (C) WQTDs shall be stored in accordance with the manufacturer's instructions. - (D) Chemical testing reagents shall be maintained at proper manufacturer specified temperatures. - (E) WQTDs that require calibration shall be calibrated in accordance with the manufacturer's instructions and the date of calibration recorded. - (F) WQTDs unable to measure FAC are prohibited. - 3-503.7 Automated Controllers and Equipment Monitoring - (A) When present an AUTOMATED CONTROLLER capable of measuring the disinfectant residual (FAC or bromine) or surrogate such as ORP shall be used to maintain the disinfectant residual in AQUATIC VENUES as outlined in Section 2-504.2(V). - (A)(B) AUTOMATED CONTROLLERS shall be interlocked per Section 2-504.2(B) upon adoption of these Regulations if existing or upon installation if not existing. - (B)(C) The sample line for all probes shall be upstream from all primary, SECONDARY, AND SUPPLEMENTAL DISINFECTION injection ports or devices. - (C)(D) AUTOMATED CONTROLLERS shall be monitored at the start of the operating day to ensure proper functioning. - (D)(E) MONITORING shall include activities recommended by manufacturer, including but not limited to alerts and leaks. - (E)(F) AUTOMATED CONTROLLERS shall be calibrated per the manufacturer's directions. - (F)(G) When an ozone system is utilized as a SECONDARY DISINFECTION SYSTEM, the system shall be MONITORED continuously for the following: ORP, the control system indicating O_3 being created, and operational indicators indicating the system is in range.
-The MONITORING data must be recorded every four (4) hours. - (1) At the time the ozone generating equipment is installed, again after 24 hours of operation, and annually thereafter, the air space within six (6) inches of the AQUATIC VENUE water shall be tested to determine compliance of less than 0.1 PPM gaseous ozone. - (2) Results of the test shall be maintained on site for review by the HEALTH AUTHORITY. - (G)(H) When a UV system is utilized for SECONDARY DISINFECTION, the system shall be monitored continuously for the following and the data recorded as indicated: flow rate every four (4) hours, intensity every four (4) hours, water temperature daily, set point for intensity daily, and UV lamp on/off cycles recorded weekly with the total cycles/week.
-In addition the following must be MONITORED and recorded as indicated: iron, calcium hardness - weekly, UVT analyzer calibration - weekly, calibration intensity MONITORED annually and recorded at the time of calibration, and the calibration of the flow meter per the manufacturer's requirements and recorded the time of calibration.
+- (2) CO2/O2 monitor and alarm shall be maintained in working condition. - (3) Carbon dioxide is heavier than air, so forced ventilation shall be maintained in the storage room.

+3-503.6 Testing for Water Circulation and Quality

+- (A) WATER QUALITY TESTING DEVICES (WQTDs) for the measurement of disinfectant residual, PH, alkalinity, CYA (if used), and temperature, at a minimum, shall be available on site. - (B) WQTDs utilizing reagents shall be checked for expiration at every use and the date recorded. - (C) WQTDs shall be stored in accordance with the manufacturer's instructions. - (D) Chemical testing reagents shall be maintained at proper manufacturer specified temperatures. - (E) WQTDs that require calibration shall be calibrated in accordance with the manufacturer's instructions and the date of calibration recorded. - (F) WQTDs unable to measure FAC are prohibited.

+3-503.7 Automated Controllers and Equipment Monitoring

+- (A) When present an AUTOMATED CONTROLLER capable of measuring the disinfectant residual (FAC or bromine) or surrogate such as ORP shall be used to maintain the disinfectant residual in AQUATIC VENUES as outlined in Section 2-504.2(V). - (B) The sample line for all probes shall be upstream from all primary, SECONDARY, AND SUPPLEMENTAL DISINFECTION injection ports or devices. - (C) AUTOMATED CONTROLLERS shall be monitored at the start of the operating day to ensure proper functioning. - (D) MONITORING shall include activities recommended by manufacturer, including but not limited to alerts and leaks. - (E) AUTOMATED CONTROLLERS shall be calibrated per the manufacturer's directions. - (F) When an ozone system is utilized as a SECONDARY DISINFECTION SYSTEM, the system shall be MONITORED continuously for the following: ORP, the control system indicating O3 being created, and operational indicators indicating the system is in range.
+The MONITORING data must be recorded every four (4) hours. - (1) At the time the ozone generating equipment is installed, again after 24 hours of operation, and annually thereafter, the air space within six (6) inches of the AQUATIC VENUE water shall be tested to determine compliance of less than 0.1 PPM gaseous ozone. - (2) Results of the test shall be maintained on site for review by the HEALTH AUTHORITY. - (G) When a UV system is utilized for SECONDARY DISINFECTION, the system shall be monitored continuously for the following and the data recorded as indicated: flow rate every four (4) hours, intensity every four (4) hours, water temperature daily, set point for intensity daily, and UV lamp on/off cycles recorded weekly with the total cycles/week.
+In addition the following must be MONITORED and recorded as indicated: iron, calcium hardness weekly, UVT analyzer calibration weekly, calibration intensity MONITORED annually and recorded at the

-(H)(I) The automated UV shut-down alarm required in Section 2-504.3(D)(7) shall be tested weekly and maintained as needed.
+- time of calibration, and the calibration of the flow meter per the manufacturer's requirements and recorded the time of calibration. - (H) The automated UV shut-down alarm required in Section 2-504.3(D)(7) shall be tested weekly and maintained as needed.